 Stone's second season saw dramatic improvement from his squad that boasted the talents of Katrina Ten Eyck, one of the top rowers in the nation.
 Ten Eyck, who garnered CRCA all-region honors, was invited to train at the United States Olympic Training Center.

 In 1998-99, Stone sent the program off to a rousing start and quickly put Notre Dame on the map as he led the lightweight eight vessel to a No. 12 national ranking.

 Before his arrival at Notre Dame, Stone spent five years as the women's rowing coach at the United States Naval Academy, where he began his coaching career.

-In 1994, Stone coached the Midshipmen to a varsity eight title at the Champion International Collegiate Rowing Regatta.
+In 1994, Stone coached the Mids to a varsity eight title at the Champion International Collegiate Rowing Championships.
 Navy not only earned the title, but also was awarded the prestigious Anita DeFrantz Trophy for overall performance by women's crews at the Champion International Regatta.

 The next season, Navy swept all of the races at the Patriot League Championships.
 The first novice boat also achieved success for Stone in 1993, by placing first at the Champion International Collegiate Regatta.